+LED Description

+Power

+(1) Solid amber.
+The router is starting.

+Blinking amber.
+The firmware is upgrading, or the Reset button was pressed.

-LED Description Power Solid white.
+Solid white.
 The router is ready.

 Blinking white.
-The router is not ready, firmware is upgrading, or the Reset button was pressed.
+The firmware is corrupted.

 Off.
 Power is not supplied to the router.

+Internet

-Internet Solid white.
-An Ethernet connection is established.
+(a) Solid white.
+The Internet connection is ready.

+Solid amber.
+The router has detected an Ethernet cable connection to the modem.

 Blinking white.
 The port is sending or receiving traffic.

 Off.
 No Ethernet cable is connected between the router and the modem.